 Which template is best for a resume in MS Word?

 When choosing a resume template in MS Word, keep it simple and professional.
-Choose one that’s easy to read, with clear headings and well-organized sections.
+Choose one that’s easy to read, with clear headings, well-organized sections, and one column.
 Templates with minimal graphics usually highlight your experience better than overly flashy ones.
+Two of my favorites are the Industry manager resume and ATS bold accounting resume, because they’re both modern and ATS-friendly.

 Are there any free resume templates in Word?